57blocks/website-article/articles/Inside Story: How We Approach QA/README.md

 - **Easy to learn**: Python is known for its simple syntax, which makes it easy for beginners to learn and use.
 - **Large community**: Python has a large and active community, which means a wealth of resources and support is available.
 - **Rich test libraries**: Python has a rich set of test libraries, such as PyTest and unittest, offering a range of automation testing features.
-- **Multi-purpose language**: Python is a multi-purpose language that it can be used for various tasks beyond automation testing.
+- **Multi-purpose language**: Python is a multi-purpose language that can be used for various tasks beyond automation testing.

 ### Benefits of the JavaScript test framework